adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

     #column-box(heading: [Benchmarks], stretch-to-next: true)[
       ASD can drastically outperform AD.
-      The performance depends on the sparsity of the Jacobian matrix: savings of fewer matrix-vector products have to outweigh the cost of sparsity pattern detection and coloring.
+      The performance depends on the sparsity of the Jacobian matrix: the cost of sparsity pattern detection and coloring has to be amortized by having to compute fewer matrix-vector products.
-      #my-image("demo/benchmark.png", width: 40%)
+      #my-image("demo/benchmark.png", width: 50%)

-      *Benchmark:* $k$ iterations of difference operator on input of length $n$.
     ]
   ],
 )